O JARGON BUSTER

 - Perhaps the most important skill in orienteering,

-relocation means finding out where you are after having got lost.
+relocation means finding out where you are after having

 - Relocating Feature